pmyers/rdo-demo-helper/README.md

    repositories at Red Hat.
 For non Red Hat users, CentOS 6 or 7 would be the way to go, at least until I integrate subscription-manager support in the scripts.

+2b.
+If using CentOS, download the CentOS Guest Images

+   ./get-centos-qcows

+   These will be downloaded as xz compressed files.
+Just unxz them into your
+   $VMS_DIR/bak directory and create the proper symlinks

 3. The script will add entries (via sudo) to /etc/hosts as a convenience